Jamaree Salyer: Professional career

+Los Angeles Chargers

-Salyer was selected by the Los Angeles Chargers in sixth round, 195th overall, of the 2022 NFL draft.
+Salyer was selected by the Los Angeles Chargers in the sixth round, 195th overall, of the 2022 NFL draft.
 He was thrust into the starting lineup in Week 4 following an injury to left tackle Rashawn Slater, and remained the starter the rest of the season.
-He started in al 17 games for the Chargers in the 2023 season.
+Salyer started in all 17 games for the Chargers in the 2023 season.
 In the 2024 season, he appeared in all 17 games and started four.

+Miami Dolphins

+On March 13, 2026, Salyer signed with the Miami Dolphins.
+On August 16, he was placed on injured reserve due to a knee injury, ending his season.
+He was released on August 25.